vickyruud/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Go to localhost:8080 on your browser and start shortening your URLs.

+## Using TinyApp

+### Register/Login
+You must login to create, view, edit or delete links.
+If you have not created an account yet, please click on register to create a new account.
+On the registration page, enter your email address and password.
+You will then be automatically logged into the website.

+### Create new links
+Click on the Create New URL link on the top of the page.
+You will then have to enter the complete url that you would like to shorten.
+This will create a short URL and store it under the My URLs page.

+### Editing or Deleting URLs
+You can edit exiting links or delete them from the My URLs page.
+Simply click on the delete button next to the the desired URL and it will be deleted.

+Clicking on the edit button will take you to the edit page where you can enter a new long URL to relpace the existing one.
+This will use the same short URL link to access the new long URL.

+### Using the Short URL

+The path to use any short link is localhost:8080/u/:shortURL.
+This will take you directly to the long URL associated with the particular short URL.

+### Logout
+Once you are done, click on the logout button to logout.